Getting an Interview

 Fairly typical and non-differentiated interview process.
 Started with a phone screen with the recruiter (I applied on the companies web site).
 After two 30 minutes phone discussions, had an hour long interview with the hiring manager: he is the reason I joined the company, and he is no longer there.
 This was followed by an hour long interview with the SVP of the region.
 Last part of the interview process was a phone interview with the VP of worldwide sales.
 There was no new content gleamed from the interview with senior management - it felt more like a formality.
 The recruiter touched base all along to confirm steps and process and was quite professional - although a bit young (I could tell he has not been in this game for a long period of time).
 I found it interesting that the company did not ask me to come to HQ to experience the culture of the company - again, this goes back to the arrogance of the firm - assuming that everyone is sold, and there is no need to spend extra time to set up a visit to HQ.
 I found that the interview lacked two important data points: specifics on territory nor compensation plan.
 This was a yellow flag, which became a major reason for my voluntary departure (tiny territory, hard to make a living).

 I would strongly caution new sales reps to think twice about coming to work at this company.
 The solution is not that differentiated, has a lot of weak points (reporting, recruiting, compensation) and your territory will be quite small.

-I applied through an employee referral and the process took 4+ weeks – interviewed at SuccessFactors in April 2012.
+I applied through an employee referral.
+The process took 4+ weeks – interviewed at SuccessFactors (London, England (UK)) in April 2012.

 The process took 3 weeks – interviewed at SuccessFactors in July 2011.